Apple TV is a fantastic way to watch whatever you want on television sets. It gives you complete control over who’s watching what in your house.

 - Your touch on your iOS device will guide the TV pointer.

 It has a bundle of fantastic features.
-However, it is available fully-fledged only when you buy the subscription to the web browser.
+However, it is available fully-fledged only when you buy a subscription to the web browser.
 It is a bit expensive, and not everyone can afford it.

 Alternative: AirPlay Option